-Before making the decision of starting your road to the UK, fair knowledge about the scope in your chosen specialty MUST be obtained in order to allow for better planning and preparation.
+Before making the decision of starting your road to the UK, fair knowledge about the opportunities and challenges in your chosen specialty training in the UK MUST be obtained in order to allow for better planning and preparation.
 And that's why, every year, competition ratios, acceptance and fill rates to give us an idea of what we can expect.

 The first thing you need to understand is if your specialty is run-through or uncoupled.
 Now what does that mean?